open-quantum-safe/liboqs-cpp/README.md

 Building on Windows
 --------------------------------

+We provide CMake support for Visual Studio.

-A Visual Studio 2017 solution containing both key encapsulation and signature examples from [`examples`](https://github.com/open-quantum-safe/liboqs-cpp/tree/master/examples) as two separate projects is provided in the [`VisualStudio`](https://github.com/open-quantum-safe/liboqs-cpp/tree/master/VisualStudio) folder.
+In addition, a Visual Studio 2017 solution containing both key encapsulation and signature examples from [`examples`](https://github.com/open-quantum-safe/liboqs-cpp/tree/master/examples) as two separate projects is provided in the [`VisualStudio`](https://github.com/open-quantum-safe/liboqs-cpp/tree/master/VisualStudio) folder.
 Building instructions:

 - First, you must clone/download and build liboqs under Windows, see [liboqs Windows building instructions](https://github.com/open-quantum-safe/liboqs#building-and-running-on-windows) for more details.
 - Next, you must [set the environment variable](https://stackoverflow.com/a/32463213/3093378) `LIBOQS_INSTALL_PATH` to point to the location of liboqs, e.g. `C:\liboqs`.
 - Only after completing the steps above you may build the liboqs-cpp solution (or each individual projects within the solution).
 In case you end up with a linker error, make sure that the corresponding liboqs target was built, i.e. if building a `Release` version with an `x64` target, then the corresponding `Release/x64` solution from liboqs should have been built in advance.

 In case you get a "Missing Windows SDK" error, right-click on the solution name and choose "Retarget solution" to re-target the projects in the solution to your available Windows SDK.

 Limitations and security
 ------------------------